Denosumab

 • Bone Mineral Density (BMD) and Fracture Reduction: Denosumab was associated with significant increases in BMD and reduction in vertebral, hip, and non-vertebral fractures compared to placebo and bisphosphonates.
 It demonstrated the highest effectiveness in increasing total hip BMD and preventing secondary osteoporotic vertebral compression fractures in network meta-analysis.

-• Falls Reduction: Denosumab significantly reduced the incidence of non-fracture-related falls (HR (hazard ratio) = 0.79; 95% CI (confidence interval) 0.66-0.93; p = 0.0061) in women with postmenopausal osteoporosis, men with osteoporosis, and cancer patients on specific therapies.
+• Falls Reduction: Denosumab significantly reduced the incidence of non-fracture-related falls (hazard ratio (HR) = 0.79; 95% confidence interval (CI) 0.66-0.93; p = 0.0061) in women with postmenopausal osteoporosis, men with osteoporosis, and cancer patients on specific therapies.

-• Comparative Effectiveness: Denosumab ranked highest in increasing total hip BMD (SUCRA (surface under the cumulative ranking curve) 99.7%) and was effective across various populations, including postmenopausal women, men with osteoporosis, cancer patients, and those with glucocorticoid-induced osteoporosis (GIOP).
+• Comparative Effectiveness: Denosumab ranked highest in increasing total hip BMD (surface under the cumulative ranking curve SUCRA) 99.7%) and was effective across various populations, including postmenopausal women, men with osteoporosis, cancer patients, and those with glucocorticoid-induced osteoporosis (GIOP).

 • Compared to other osteoporosis drugs, denosumab had fewer gastrointestinal complaints and led to fewer discontinuations due to adverse events.